Harvard Business School vs. Stanford GSB

 Harvard Business School vs. Stanford GSB – Commonalities and Contrasts

 In contemplating these two sets of ‘criteria’, you can see that there are certainly commonalities.
-And we’ll acknowledge that it’s often possible to carry over some of your essay content from HBS to Stanford (or vice versa).
-But as the saying goes, there is more than one way to peel an orange and, in our experience, that very much applies to how each school evaluates candidates.
-Demonstrating that you understand this through the way you write each school’s essay (while always remaining true to your authentic self, of course) is a key to successful applications.
+Some essay content can transfer from HBS to Stanford (or vice versa).
+But as the saying goes, there’s more than one way to peel an orange.
+Our experience confirms this applies to how each school evaluates candidates.
+Demonstrate this understanding through each school’s essay.
+Always remain true to your authentic self.
+This approach keys successful applications.

 For instance, it’s clear (and not unexpected) that leadership is central to what both programs seek.
-However, the language they use to describe leadership is an important signal for how to approach each school’s essay.
+However, the language each uses to describe leadership signals how to approach that school’s essay.
 HBS uses language that is more focused on consistency across settings and concrete accomplishments related to leadership – in other words, they want to know what you’ve done in a leadership capacity and the concrete impact your actions have had.
 The GSB on the other hand, intentionally asks about how you lead.
 They want you to describe your leadership style, including how you communicate with and inspire others.
 Said concretely, the difference is in the ‘what’ (HBS) versus the ‘how’ (GSB).
 You may tell the same story in both essays, but, in our experience, it is a best practice to tailor the details you choose to share within each story to align with each school’s contrasting focus.

 Another commonality that sneakily doubles as a contrast is the way each program seeks to assess the impact you will have while on campus.
 HBS emphasizes that it wants people who have the analytical aptitude to quickly formulate and coherently communicate an idea or opinion, as is critical to success in a case-based classroom environment.
 The GSB, on the other hand, wants to understand your background and how it has shaped the diverse perspective you would bring to campus (of course they also require you to be analytically minded and a strong communicator).
 The latter, in particular, forces you to ‘go deep’ and get a little (or a lot) uncomfortable.